Pepijn Vloemans

 - Developing smaller, cheaper, simpler and lower-maintenance tunnel boring capacity is highly underrated

-- The ultimate bottleneck for Europe's future is cultivating and cultivating and attracting ultra-ambitious founders
+- The ultimate bottleneck for Europe's future is cultivating and attracting ultra-ambitious founders

-- Aesthetic minimalism has peaked — beauty and tradition in architecture will make a comeback
+- Aesthetic minimalism has peaked — beauty and tradition in architecture and design of everyday objects will make a comeback

 How to improve conversations